We will perform an annual examination for your family pet to look for any undetected problems.

 After vaccines are given at 1 year old the distemper and rabies vaccine is boostered every 3 years but the lyme, leptospirosis and bordetella will need to be boostered yearly.

 All puppies will also be de-wormed and started on heartworm prevention at their first visit.
-Heartworm disease is a life-threatening parasite that is transmitted by mosquitoes.
+Heartworm disease is a life-threatening parasite that is transmitted by mosquitos.
 Once infected, this parasite travels to the heart and can cause severe heart failure and lung disease.
 The preventative is given once monthly to eliminate any heartworm disease that was picked up in the previous month.
 We recommend using the prevention year round because it also eliminates intestinal parasites including roundworms, hookworms and tapeworms.
-Once your puppy is 1 year old we will do a heartworm test (the 4Dx test mentioned above).
+Once your puppy is 1 year old we will do a heartworm test (the 4DX test mentioned above).

 Pierce Vet Clinic